 Cleveland recommends to Congress that the nation accept France's gift of the Statue of Liberty.
 The gift commemorates the alliance between the two countries during the Revolutionary War.
 The statue will be placed on Liberty Island, adjacent to Ellis Island off the New Jersey coast.
 Ellis Island will serve as a welcoming center for the soaring number of immigrants to New York City.

-Cleveland announces that he is to marry twenty-two year old Frances Folsom, touching off a media frenzy.
+Cleveland announces that he is to marry 21-year-old Frances Folsom, touching off a media frenzy.

 Cleveland and Francis Folsom marry.